China censors assert online authority in blow to U.S. TV shows

 "They probably will turn to buy more Korean and domestically produced shows, in order to maintain their video revenues."

-CBS Interactive [CBSCN.UL], a subsidiary of CBS Corp, is responsible for The Good Wife and NCIS in China, while Warner Brothers Television, part of Time Warner Inc, sells the rights for The Big Bang Theory, online video companies told Reuters.
+CBS Interactive, a subsidiary of CBS Corp , is responsible for The Good Wife and NCIS in China, while Warner Brothers Television, part of Time Warner Inc , sells the rights for The Big Bang Theory, online video companies told Reuters.

 It was not immediately possible to establish which company licenses The Practice for China.